Helena Mattsson

 Helena Mattsson (born March 30, 1984) is a Swedish actress.
-She began her career appearing in Swedish stage productions before moving to United States.
+She began her career modeling and appearing in Swedish stage productions before moving to the United States.
 She starred in the 2007 science fiction action thriller film Species – The Awakening and later appeared in films You and I (2008), Surrogates (2009), and Guns, Girls and Gambling (2012).
+She went on to star in multiple television productions.

 Early life

 Mattsson was born and raised in Stockholm, Sweden.
 Her younger sister, Sofia, is also an actress.
-She began acting at a young age, performing in plays, musicals and concerts.
+She began acting and modeling at a young age, performing in plays, musicals and concerts.
 She studied acting at the Södra Latin upper secondary school in Södermalm, which she credits with giving her the confidence to pursue her chosen career.
 Mattsson had early roles in Wild Side Story and other cabarets in Stockholm.
 She moved to London, England, as a teenager to attend theatre school.

 Career

 At age 19, Mattsson moved to Hollywood to audition for a TV series.
-Her planned short visit became permanent after she won a role the unsold 2004 TV series pilot Sweden, Ohio.
+Her planned short visit became permanent after she won a role for the unsold 2004 TV series pilot Sweden, Ohio.
 Mattsson's accent initially held her back: "When I started working, my thick Swedish accent lost me a lot of roles.
 A defining point in my career definitely came when I started to lose it.
 I was able to play more American roles at that point, and my career took a turn for the better."
 At the same time, Mattsson made her screen debut appearing in the Swedish slasher film, Drowning Ghost, and later guest-starred on American television shows CSI: NY, CSI: Crime Scene Investigation and Cold Case.
 Mattsson also appeared in the music video of Primal Scream's "Country Girl" in 2006.

 In 2007, Mattsson starred in the science fiction action thriller film, Species: The Awakening, portraying Miranda, an alien/human hybrid.
 The following year she starred opposite Mischa Barton in the drama film You and I about Russian pop-band t.A.T.u.
 The film premiered at the Cannes Film Festival in May 2008 and was released in the United States on 31 January 2012.
 In 2009 she co-starred in the science fiction action film, Surrogates.
 On television, Mattsson made guest appearances on Two and a Half Men, Rules of Engagement, Legend of the Seeker, NCIS: Los Angeles and The Mentalist.
-In 2010 she appeared in a minor role in the superhero film Iron Man 2 and had a recurring role in the ABC series Desperate Housewives as Irina Kosokov.
-She later had three episode-arc in the CW action series, Nikita as Cassandra Ovechkin.
+In 2010, she appeared in a minor role in the superhero film Iron Man 2 and had a recurring role in the ABC series Desperate Housewives as Irina Kosokov.
+She later had three episode-arc in the CW action series, Nikita, as Cassandra Ovechkin.